buildo/avenger/README.md

 ### API layers

-Avenger provides 3+ levels of apis:
+Avenger provides different levels of api:

 - **layer 0** `fetch`: provides an abstraction over asyncronous data retrieval (`fetch`) and operators to compose different fetches together (`composition` and `product`).
 Includes data-dependencies and promise pipelining, and a prescription for api categorization.
+Read more in [Fetch](https://github.com/buildo/avenger#fetch).
 - **layer 1** `fcache`: caching layer on top of `fetch`.
 Caching and batching happens here.
 This layer can be considered similar to [DataLoader](https://github.com/facebook/dataloader), adding more powerful caching strategies.
 You'd use this layer directly in a stateless (server-side) environment, where no long-living cache is involved.
+Read more in [Cache](https://github.com/buildo/avenger#cache).
 - **layer 2** `query`: extends `fcache` with observable queries.
 You'd use this layer in a stateful (client) environment, where the app interacts with a long-living cache of remote/async data.
+- **layer 3** `graph`: provides an higher level interface to `query`.
+You'd use this layer in a stateful (client) environment, where the app interacts with a long-living cache of remote/async data.
+Read more in [Graph](https://github.com/buildo/avenger#graph).
-- **layer** + [react-avenger](https://github.com/buildo/react-avenger): provides helpers to connect an avenger instance to React components in a declarative fashion.
+- **layer** + [react-avenger](https://github.com/buildo/react-avenger): provides helpers to connect a `graph` avenger instance to React components in a declarative fashion.
 You'd use this layer in a generic React client

 # Fetch